-[I’m reading this in four sections.
-I write about each section before reading on, so I don’t know how any of it will turn out.
-So far I have read one section, roughly the first quarter of the book.]
+[I decided to read this novel in four sections.
+I wrote about each section before reading on, so I never knew how any of it would turn out.]

 30 October 2018